 It’s a very exciting time for psychotherapy.
 Conventional modalities are being supplemented with the use of psychedelics.
 Cannabis and ketamine assisted therapy is now practiced around the US.

-If you’re interested in learning more about these cutting-edge therapies, we suggest you connect with one of our psychedelic coaches.
-We’ll help you determine if these are viable options, provide actionable information, and give you the tools and insights to use psychedelics to address your mental health issues safely and effectively.
+If you’re interested in learning more about these cutting-edge therapies or experiencing them for yourself, we suggest you connect with one of our psychedelic trip sitters.
+We’ll help you determine if these are viable options, provide hands-on support, and give you the tools and insights to use psychedelics to address your mental health issues safely and effectively.